 Choosing a photographer to capture your wedding day is a big decision in the wedding-planning process.
 There is a lot to consider in order to make certain that they are a perfect fit.
 But once you have selected your wedding photographer, there may be some technical or logistical elements that play a big part in the success of your photographs.
 It is wise to keep the dialogue open with your photographer.
 Trust is key!

 Most couples dream about a bright, sunny day for their wedding and think that this weather is ideal for photos.
 On the contrary, end-of-day lighting or an overcast sky can offer better results for your photographer (of course, there are exceptions to every rule).
-In bright sun, most bridal parties tend to be in a hurry to finish up the photos due to their weepy eyes.
+Also, in bright sun, most bridal parties tend to be in a hurry to finish up the photos due to their weepy eyes.

 Photographers bring professional equipment, as well as lighting for fill flash or light bouncing techniques, to remove heavy shadows or “raccoon eyes.”
 However, photographers cannot do much to help with the effects of the sun on everyone’s eyes.